Baking Pan Conversion Calculator guide

 What should I double-check before trusting the answer?

 Area scaling does not perfectly predict bake time, batter depth, rise, texture, or results for round, loaf, deep, or shaped pans.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does pan area matter?